Kyankwanzi District

-Kyankwanzi District is the northernmost district in the Buganda Region of Uganda and Buganda Kingdom, bordering Bunyoro.
+Kyankwanzi District is the westernmost district in the Central Region of Uganda and Buganda Kingdom, bordering Bunyoro.
 The district headquarters are in Butemba Town.

 Geography

 The Kyankwanzi District borders Nakaseke District to the east across the Mayanja River, Kiboga District to the south-east, Mubende District and Kibaale District to the south-west across the Lugogo River, and Hoima and Masindi districts to the north across the River Kafu.
 The district headquarters in Butemba Town on the Bukwiri-Kyankwanzi Road are approximately 160 km by road from Kampala, the nation's capital.

 The district has lush green forests and prairies with only minor elevation differences as it is the plateau behind the western fork of the East African Rift running across the Hoima District.
 The altitude is roughly 1,000–1,200 meters above sea level.

 History

 Kyankwanzi District was carved out of Kiboga District by Act of Parliament in July 2010, with eight sub-counties in Kiboga North County.
 Prior to the creation, district services operated from Kiboga Town, approximately 35 km from Butemba.
 Further in the past, Kyankwanzi District was carved out of Kiboga District.
 The reasons given for forming the district included the long distances that residents had to travel to access district services at Kiboga.

 The district name derives from Kyankwanzi Town, 20 km farther away from Kampala-Hoima Road, as the region is historically associated with the National Resistance Movement (NRM), which started the Ugandan Bush War of 1981-86 from cattle-herding Kyankwanzi under the direction of President Museveni.
 Up to this day, Kyankwanzi serves as the strong foothold of the NRM and hosts the National Leadership Institute that provides training to serving military troops and public servants of Uganda.
 Meanwhile, Butemba was chosen as the district seat for accessibility and land availability reasons.